raspberrypilearning/getting-started-guide-microbit/en/step_1.md

 + How to use the MakeCode editor
 + How to connect your micro:bit to your computer and download a MakeCode program to it
-+ How to use the micro:bit's components like; the LEDs, sensors, buttons and the speaker (V2 only).
++ How to use the micro:bit's components like; the LEDs, sensors and buttons.
+If you have the V2 micro:bit, you will learn how to use the speaker.

 --- /collapse ---